ICON is a set of transdisciplinary classrooms, unlike any you’ve ever experienced.

 There are two ICON classrooms available:

 - ICON I runs in the fall semester.
-Your semester will begin with the Feeding 9 Billion Challenge to develop solutions to challenges faced in the local food systems.
+Your semester may begin with the Feeding 9 Billion or the Improve Life Challenge.

 - ICON II runs in the winter semester.
 You’ll learn about knowledge translation and transfer while working with a community partner on a broad social sustainability challenge.